 Pueblo Unido is powered by our volunteers and support from community members, organizations, and local businesses.
 By volunteering with Pueblo Unido, you help grow our organization and increase capacity to fight deportation and reunite families in our community.

-Are you passionate about immigrant rights and fighting unjust deportation?
-Do you want to be able to connect immigrants in your community to free legal representation through the Equity Corps program?
+Are you passionate about protecting immigrant rights and fighting unjust deportations?
+Do you want to be able to connect people facing deportation in your community to free legal aid through the Equity Corps of Oregon (ECO) program?

 In 2017, the Oregon Ready coalition found that legal representation is the most predictive factor in whether someone will win their case against deportation or not.
 Because immigration is civil--not criminal--law, however, the government is not required to provide legal counsel to those who cannot afford to hire their own.
 Private legal representation can cost between $8,000-$15,000 for a removal defense case, and there are few low-cost, language-specific legal resources for immigrants facing deportation in Oregon.
 As a result, most people facing deportation are forced to represent themselves in immigration court, and are consequently less likely to win their cases against removal.